8 Sleep Remedies

 8 min read

-So what are some tips to help support healthy sleep?
-We list our top ten here, but remember, it’s not just about taking a magic pill or potion, it is about changing your entire approach.
+Looking for tips and sleep remedies to help support healthy night’s rest?
+We list our top eight here, but remember, it’s not just about taking a magic pill or potion, it is about changing your entire approach.

-By this, we mean to establish a strict set of sleep behaviours.
+By this, we mean establishing a strict set of sleep behaviours.
 It may seem impossible.
 But you can train your body into better patterns by repetition.
 It may take some time, but it may eventually help you to settle into a sound sleeping habit.

 The trick is not to give up.
 It may take days, or even weeks, for the habit to stick.
 So, if you are lying awake grinding your teeth by night three, don’t give in.
 It’s just a matter of time!